About the University

 We're one of the UK's leading universities, with an international reputation for excellence.
 Official teaching quality assessments rate us very highly, and excellent research assessment results confirm our reputation as a centre for a wide variety of world-class research.

-We have over 27,000 students and around 7,800 staff.
+We have nearly 28,000 students and around 8,200 staff.
 The University is a popular choice with applicants for university places, and once they arrive our students enjoy the experience so much that many settle in Sheffield after they graduate.

 The University, like Sheffield itself, has earned a reputation as an informal, friendly and welcoming place to be, for people from all sorts of backgrounds and walks of life.
 Our staff and students represent over 130 different countries.
 We value the diversity of our University community, and aim to work together so we can make the most of our differences.